-Baritone Jeffrey McEvoy is Assistant Professor of Voice and Director of Opera Studies at Winthrop University in Rock Hill, SC.
+Baritone Jeffrey McEvoy is Associate Professor of Voice and Director of Opera Studies at Winthrop University in Rock Hill, SC.
 As a performer and director, he is passionate about the education of drama through contemporary music and is a strong supporter of American art song, musical theatre and operatic literature.

 Prior to his appointment to Winthrop in 2013 he held the title of assistant professor-in-residence of voice and opera at the University of Connecticut.
 During his tenure he served as stage director of opera programs and applied instructor of voice.
 McEvoy served as director of the Musical Theatre Initiative for Region 4 of KCACTF from 2015-2017 and was a member of the faculty and professional staff at the Seagle Music Colony from 2012-2015.
 Notable directing projects include Into the Woods, Susannah, Die Zauberflöte, The Pirates of Penzance, Hänsel und Gretel, The Crucible, and La Grande-Duchesse de Gérolstein.
 In 2012 his production of Candide was recognized as finalist and third place winner in the American Prize for Opera Production - Collegiate Division.